Everything About Lamu Island - Kenya's Indian Ocean Paradise

 Lamu is a town, port, and island located in the Indian Ocean off the East African coast, approximately 150 miles (241 km) to the north-northeast of Mombasa.
 It is governed as a part of Kenya.
 The port is situated on the southeastern coast of the island.
 Having once been a colony under Persian and later Zanzibari influence, Lamu Island was a significant trading hub for gold, spices, and slaves, rivaling Mombasa until the late 19th century.

 Lamu town, the oldest of its kind still in existence in Kenya, stands as one of the best-preserved representations of Swahili culture in East Africa and received UNESCO World Heritage status in 2001.
-Both the town and the island are popular destinations for tourists.
+Both the town and the island are popular destinations for tourists, often combined with trips to other beautiful beaches in Mombasa along the Kenyan coast.

 Lamu Island, situated in the Indian Ocean just off the coast of Kenya